beisdog/onlinecv/README.md

 * XSD on the fly generation

 # TODOs
-* Use real logging, still system.out is used.
+* use real logging, still system.out is used.
-* Add selenium test
+* add selenium test
-* Add unit tests
+* add unit tests
-* Add flat version of online cv for more efficient list display
+* add flat version of online cv for more efficient list display
-* Add Swagger UI to see the Rest API
+* add Swagger UI to see the Rest API
-* Add PDF Generation
+* add PDF Generation